martinqt/GitExtensionsDoc/source/settings.rst

   An RSS Feed can be useful to follow repositories on GitHub for example.
 See this page on GitHub: https://help.github.com/articles/about-your-profile/.
-  You can also follow commits on public GitHub repositories by
+  You can also follow commits on public GitHub repositories by:

   1) In your browser, navigate to the public repository on GitHub.
   2) Select the branch you are interested in.